NickPriv/FryRankFrontend/README.md

 ### Current Status ###

-The app is fully-functional, allowing users to view reviews and create new ones for a pre-set list of restaurants.
+The app is functional, allowing users to view reviews and create new ones for a pre-set list of restaurants.

 In progress:
 - Hosting the website on a server so it is available to the public internet